How to improve your Custom Vision model

 Style: Provide images of different styles of the same class (for example, different varieties of the same fruit).
 However, if you have objects of drastically different styles (such as Mickey Mouse vs. a real-life mouse), we recommend you label them as separate classes to better represent their distinct features.

-At some point in your project, you may need to add negative samples to help make your classifier more accurate.
-Negative samples are those which do not match any of the other tags.
+If you're using an image classifier, you may need to add negative samples to help make your classifier more accurate.
+Negative samples are images which do not match any of the other tags.
 When you upload these images, apply the special Negative label to them.

 The Custom Vision Service supports some automatic negative image handling.
 For example, if you are building a grape vs. banana classifier and submit an image of a shoe for prediction, the classifier should score that image as close to 0% for both grape and banana.